Jefferson Golden Minute

 A mold line not visible in this image is between the lines Jefferson Electric and 115V A.C.
 60CY.
 It's possible this was a separate piece of the mold that could have been mistakenly used by the plate manufacturer.
 We may never know why it was not noticed or whether it was used despite the error being known.

 The patent, 2,642,713, is actually for a different clock made by the Etalage Reclame Corporation of New York.
-Jefferson bought the patent rights and restyled it to become the Golden Hour, Golden Minute, Golden View and Golden Helm.
-See my Etalage page for more information.
+Jefferson bought the patent rights and restyled it to become the Golden Hour, Exciting Hour, Golden View and Golden Helm.
+For more information, see The Clocks of Leendert Prins

 Literature found in a 1956 jeweler's catalog has the following description: